 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-For the Iditarod, dogs are forced to run approximately 1,000 miles—roughly the distance from Orlando, Florida, to New York City—with little rest, while pulling a heavy sled in some of the most grueling conditions on Earth.
-Many pull muscles, incur stress fractures, or are afflicted with diarrhea, dehydration, intestinal viruses, ulcers, or pneumonia.
-Up to half the dogs who start the race don't finish, leaving the remaining to shoulder an even heavier burden.
+For the Iditarod, dogs are forced to run approximately 1,000 miles while pulling a heavy sled in some of the most grueling conditions on Earth.
+Up to half of those who start don't finish, leaving the remaining to shoulder an even heavier burden.
+In this year's race, more than 220 dogs were pulled off the trail, including a senior dog named Cool Cat, who developed twisted intestines and almost died of painful bloat.

 A PETA eyewitness worked at two dog kennels owned by former Iditarod champions and found widespread neglect and suffering.
 Dogs were denied veterinary care for painful injuries, kept constantly chained next to dilapidated boxes and plastic barrels in the bitter cold and biting wind, and forced to run even when they were exhausted and dehydrated.